LIKE THE MAGI, WE SEEK THE KING OF KINGS WITH ALL OUR HEARTS

 “The star they had seen when it rose went ahead of them until it stopped over the place where the Child was.
 When they saw the star, they were overjoyed.”
 Matthew 2:9-10

 The miraculous birth of Jesus is heralded by a radiant star.
-A star so bright that it guides the path of the Magi for hundreds, perhaps thousands, of miles to a humble stable in Bethlehem.
+A star so bright that it guides the path of the Magi for hundreds of miles to a humble stable in Bethlehem.
 There, lying in a manger of straw, is their King.
-A babe so pure, so fresh from heaven that He inspires awe and reverence.
+A holy Babe so pure, so fresh from heaven that He inspires awe and reverence.

 The three bow down before Him and worship Him.
-God reveals to their hearts that this child is the One who is above all others.
-How amazing that these wise and kingly men should bow before a mere child.
+God reveals to their hearts that this Child is the One who is above all others.
+How amazing that these wise and kingly men should bow before a mere babe.
 Yet this Child is no ordinary child.
-He is born King of kings.
+He is born King of Kings.

 The gifts the wise men present are worthy of a King.
 Gold is a gift for royalty.
-Crowns, thrones, and altars in biblical times were crafted out of gold.
-It overlaid the Ark of the Covenant, and the cherubim atop the mercy seat were sculpted of pure gold.
-The book of Revelation tells of the New Jerusalem, a city made of the purest of gold.
-This is a perfect gift for the King of kings.
+In biblical times, crowns, thrones, and altars were crafted out of gold.
+This precious metal overlaid the Ark of the Covenant… and the cherubim atop the mercy seat were sculpted of solid gold.
+The book of Revelation tells of the New Jerusalem as being a city made of the purest of gold.
+What a perfect gift for the King of Kings.

 Frankincense is a gift for deity.
 It was a key component of the holy incense in early Hebrew worship.
 The priests burned it in the Tabernacle before the Ark of the Covenant and in the Temple of Solomon in Jerusalem.
 The incense symbolized the prayers of the people rising up to God’s throne.
 Priests acted as intermediaries between the people and God.
 The gift of frankincense honors Jesus as our eternal High Priest and Intercessor before the Father.

 Myrrh was an oil used in biblical times to anoint kings, priests and prophets.
 This gift acknowledges Jesus as Prophet of God.
 Myrrh also was used as an embalming oil… thus pointing to Jesus’ death.
 As gold symbolizes His royalty and frankincense symbolizes His deity, so myrrh symbolizes His humanity.
-He would be the One who would die for all mankind… and rise again in glory.
+As fully God and fully Man, He would be the only One to die for all mankind… and rise again in glory.

 “You, Bethlehem… out of you will come forth for Me One to be ruler over Israel, whose origins are of old, from the days of eternity.”
 Micah 5:2

-These three seekers seek and find the Messiah.
-Their long journey and search are rewarded.
-They are privileged to worship the King of kings, eternal High Priest and Prophet of God, Jesus Christ.
-They bring royal gifts as they bow before the One who would be the Savior of all mankind.
+These three seekers search and find the Messiah.
+Their long journey and quest are rewarded.
+They are privileged to worship the King of Kings, eternal High Priest and Prophet of God, Jesus Christ.
+They bring royal gifts as they bow before the One who will be the Savior of all.

 Do we search for God with all our hearts?
 Do we follow the brightness of His guidance and revelation?
 Are we bowing before Him in holy reverence?
 Are we offering Him our most precious gifts?